 In 2011, the non-profit WalkScore.com named the City of Decatur the most walkable city in Georgia.
 The three-year-old organization has rated more than 3,000 cities and neighborhoods nationwide, including 65 cities, based on the distance of amenities block-for-block.
 Click on the link at the bottom of this page to find the walkscore for your address.

 The City of Decatur first received the designation for Walk Friendly Community in 2011, and was re-designated a Silver Level Walk Friendly Community in 2015 by the Pedestrian and Bicycle Information Center.
-The city is currently working on the 2017 application.

 The City of Decatur Active Living Department offers a variety of free programs to encourage walking and running in the City.